-If I need to cook two separate pots of something, such as rice or macaroni and a sauce, I cook the rice and place it in my hot-pot insulator, allowing it to further cook away from the stove.
-(The insulator also serves as a bag for all my cookware and my stove.)
+If I need to cook two separate pots of something, such as rice or macaroni and a sauce, I cook the rice and place it in my hot-pot insulator (unfortunately my brand is no longer available), allowing it to further cook away from the stove.
+The insulator also serves as a bag for all my cookware and my stove.
 My only pots when travelling solo are Snow Peak's two-piece mini solo cookset.
 I carry one of those small "squishy" bowls for any extra stuff I might need for a meal.

 Deep Gap Shelter.
 There's a loft in this shelter, which made it convenient (although I seldom used the shelters).

-Although this one doesn't, many shelters have "porches" containing a picnic table, which is convenient when it's raining.
-There is an outhouse, but no cables.
+Many shelters also have covered "porches" (although this one doesn't) containing a picnic table, which is convenient when it's raining.
+There is an outhouse here.
+No cables.

 We've been lucky so far: no rain to speak of.
-I was so tired after most day's hikes that I did a lousy or non-existant job of chronicling most days in my journal.
+I was so tired after hiking most days' that I did a lousy or non-existant job of chronicling most days in my journal.
 In fact, my most extensive notes were made on the bus to Atlanta, when I had lots of time.

 Day 8.
 May 31